rahfathoni/evaluation-form/server/README.md

       ```
       npm install
       ```
-  3. go to `config/config.json`, configure your database username and password
+  3. go to `.env.template` and change to `.env`, configure your database username, password, and host
   4. in server terminal, create your local database
       ```
       npx sequelize-cli db:create